raju-melveetilpurayil/GenericRepositoryAndServiceLayer/README.md

 # GenericRepositoryAndServiceLayer
-Generic repository and Service layer implementation in .NET Core 3.1 framework
+Generic Repository and Service layer implementation for .NET Core 3.1 using Entity Framework Core